Observationally constrained emergent universe scenario with non-conventional late-time dynamics: Mathematical model

-As we can see, the above scale factor does not vanish as we go backwards in time to $t=0$ or beyond as in the standard Big bang picture.
+As we can see, the emergent scale factor does not vanish as we go backwards in time to $t=0$ or beyond as in the standard Big bang picture.
 As a result there is no appearance of singularity in the Friedmann equations governing the dynamics of the universe.
 This physically means that the universe has no beginning at a particular point of time and the big bang is replaced by an ESU, whose length scales are large enough to avoid a quantum gravity regime.

 If the universe with ECG as constituent is capable of behaving as an EU, then the scale factors obtained in Eqs.
-(8) and (9) must be identical.
-Comparing the two, expanding both the scale factors binomially and equating the coefficients for the first terms after expansion, we can obtain a correspondance between the free EU parameter $a_0$ and the independent ECG parameter $A_2$ as
+(11) and (14) (with $A=0$) must be identical.
+Comparing the two, expanding both the scale factors binomially and equating the coefficients for the first terms after expansion, we can obtain a correspondence between the EU parameter $a_0$ and the independent ECG parameter $A_2$ as

+In the following section, we have performed Markov Chain Monte Carlo sampling of the Hubble and Pantheon datasets to obtain observational constraints on the EU parameters $B$ and $K$, which in turn constrain the EU parameter $a_0$.
+As a result we can obtain the constrained value of the ECG free parameter $A_2$.
+Using these contrained model parameter values in Eq.
+(12), we obtain numerically three different cosmological parameters relevant for the late-time dynamics of the late universe, namely the deceleration parameter, equation of state (EoS) parameter and the Om parameter and plot their variation w.r.t. the cosmological redshift $z$.
+First we obtain the deceleration parameter as